Here are my top tips for creating a bee garden. There are links within

 Create A Mini Bee Garden With Raised Beds And Planters For Bees

 If you are disabled, or perhaps in a wheelchair, or if you are planning a community garden suitable for wheelchair access, it may be that creating raised beds is the solution.
-Why not create a bee-friendly herb garden in a raised bed, a raised wildflower pollinator bed, or planters filled with cottage garden flowers? for some inspiration have a look a this gallery of raised beds and decking.
-For some inspiration have a look a this gallery of raised beds and decking.
+Why not create a bee-friendly herb garden in a raised bed, a raised wildflower pollinator bed, or planters filled with cottage garden flowers?

 Likewise, you may have a large area of decking, or have restricted space on a balcony, but even here there are opportunities for pots and planters.
 Imagine planters filled with cornflowers or lavender and thyme!
-We'd have min-feeding stations for bees!
+We'd have mini-feeding stations for bees!

 Think twice about using pesticides